unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `author`

-> The `author` attribute contains the name of the author of the layout file.
+> The `author` attribute value contains the name of the author of the layout file.

 _Attribute:_ `layout`